Global Market Pulse (EURO)

 US HIGH YIELD

-• Other positive drivers include low default rate projections, attractive breakeven yield valuation and a supportive macro outlook.
+- Other positive drivers include low default rate projections, strong fund flows and a supportive macro outlook.

 EURO HIGH YIELD